-When you configure Dell SonicWALL to send log data to USM Appliance, you can use the Dell SonicWALL plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Dell SonicWALL to send log data to USM Appliance, you can use the Dell SonicWALL plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 Integrating Dell SonicWALL

 Before you configure the Dell SonicWALL integration, you must have the IP Address of the USM Appliance Sensor.